microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 LightGBM CLI
 ^^^^^^^^^^^^

-Build Parallel Version
-''''''''''''''''''''''

-Default build version support parallel learning based on the socket.

-If you need to build parallel version with MPI support, please refer to `Installation Guide <./Installation-Guide.rst#build-mpi-version>`__.

 Preparation
 '''''''''''

+By default, distributed learning with LightGBM uses socket-based communication.

+If you need to build parallel version with MPI support, please refer to `Installation Guide <./Installation-Guide.rst#build-mpi-version>`__.

 Socket Version
 **************

-It needs to collect IP of all machines that want to run parallel learning in and allocate one TCP port (assume 12345 here) for all machines, and change firewall rules to allow income of this port (12345).
+It needs to collect IP of all machines that want to run distributed learning in and allocate one TCP port (assume 12345 here) for all machines, and change firewall rules to allow income of this port (12345).
 Then write these IP and ports in one file (assume ``mlist.txt``), like following:

 .. code::